WWT Martin Mere

 The centre is a great place to stretch your legs and explore nature.
 You can expect to see geese, plenty of wild birds, flamingos and hopefully otters.
 There is a relatively new outdoor play area with zip wires, things to climb on and more.
 It’s a huge adventure playground for ages 3 to 12.
 Look out for the stepping stones over the water.
 They often have family-friendly adventure trails so it’s worth asking before you set out walking.
 There are a number of walks and trails.

 Another fun activity is their canoe safari and boat tours.
 The self-guided canoe safari costs £9 for one hour and you can seat up to 3 people.
-Children must be 5 years old and at least 95cms in height.
+Children must be 5 years old and at least 95 cm in height.
 It is a great way to explore the wetland and see areas not accessible on foot.

-FAQ and Further Information WWT Martin Mere
+Further Information WWT Martin Mere

 Is there food and drink available?